Docy Child

 Control implementation

-Document a procedures for terminating an electronic session.
-Ensure it includes the following component:
+1. Document the procedures for terminating an electronic session.
+Ensure it includes the following components:

-• the timeout and logout requirements (HIPAA requirement is 5 minutes)
+2. The timeout and logout requirements (the HIPAA requirement is 5 minutes)

-• the event to trigger an account lockout (lock out configuration settings for maximum failed attempts)
+3. The event to trigger an account lockout (lockout configuration settings for maximum failed attempts)

 What evidence do auditors look for?

-• Provide a screenshot of the screensaver configurations that shows timeout
+2. Provide a screenshot of the screensaver configuration that shows a timeout.

-• Provide a screenshot of the password configurations that shows the maximum failed attempts allowed
+3. Provide a screenshot of the password configuration that shows the maximum number of failed attempts allowed.

 Evidence example